Brian W. Gibson

 Brian W. Gibson (born c.
-1970) is a United States Army major general who serves as the director of plans and policy of the United States Space Command.
+1970) is a United States Army lieutenant general who serves as the director of plans and policy of the United States Space Command.
 He previously served as the commanding general of the 94th Army Air and Missile Defense Command.

 In November 2023, Gibson was assigned as director of plans and programs of the United States Space Command.